- Diagnosis and investigations

 Dietary and lifestyle modifications can have a massive positive impact on insulin sensitivity.

 Contrary to popular belief, the diet for somebody suffering from diabetes should be no different from a normal healthy diet.
 There is no ‘special’ diabetes diet.
 A sensible healthy diet should include:

 - A low sugar diet

-- High starchy carbohydrate (especially foods with a low glycaemic index).
+- High starch carbohydrate (especially foods with a low glycaemic index).
 Carbohydrate should account for 40-60 of total energy intake.

 - Confectionary foods (cakes, biscuits etc) should account for no more than 10% of energy intake

 - Starchy carbohydrates are absorbed slowly and thus prevent rapid swings in circulating glucose.
 For example, the peak of circulating glucose is much lower when eating brown rice than that seen when eating white potato.

 - High in fibre.
-Soluble fibre can be absorbed and has beneficial effects on metabolism.
+Soluble fibre can be absorbed by the gut and has beneficial effects on metabolism.
 Insoluble fibre cannot be absorbed and so does not affect metabolism, however it is good for GI motility and increases feeling of satiety.

 - Low in fat (particularly saturated fat).
 Fat should not account for more than 35% of the energy intake